Ttanvi996/MTH-IDS_-Multi-Tiered-Hybrid-Intrusion-Detection-for-IoV/README.md

 3.Dropout layers for regularization
 4.Softmax output for multi-class classification

-6) Why Multiple Models Were Used
+6)Why Multiple Models Were Used

 In this multi-tiered intrusion detection system (IDS) for Internet of Vehicles (IoV), a hybrid ensemble approach was employed to maximize accuracy, robustness, and generalization across different layers of classification.
 Here's why multiple models were used: